liviucotfas/ase-windows-applications-programming/08 - WinForms - Dialogs.md

 	}
 	```

-10. Set the DialogResult for the “Cancel” button as “Cancel”
+10. Set the `DialogResult` for the “Cancel” button as “Cancel”

 	![Dialog Cancel](docs/7/ui-dialog-cancel.png)

-11. Rename the “Ok” button as “btnOk”
+11. Rename the “Ok” button as `btnOk`

-12. Set the DialogResult for the “Ok” button as “OK”
+12. Set the `DialogResult` for the “Ok” button as “OK”

 	![Dialog OK](docs/7/ui-dialog-ok.png)

-13. Handle the “Click” event for the “btnOk” button as follows
+13. Handle the `Click` event for the `btnOk` button as follows

 	```c#
 	_participant.LastName = tbLastName.Text;